Prepare Your Child for Kindergarten and Beyond

 Our teachers help children learn how to:

-The curriculum incorporates gross (large) motor development and also personal care routines.
+The curriculum incorporates (large) motor development and also personal care routines.
 Children learn to:

 Our pre-K classrooms are designed for learning with spaces to accommodate large and small groups, individual work, and messy play.
 Children have the freedom to engage in the activities and centers that interest them most including pretend play, blocks, math and science, art, sensory play and writing.